How to Turn No-Website Businesses Into Web Design Clients

 - Active Google Maps listing — they care about their online presence

-This directory filters for exactly that.
-Every listing is sorted by review count so the best prospects are at the top.
+Every listing on this directory is sorted by review count so the best prospects are at the top.
+Click the Maps link on any listing to open their Google profile directly.

 Don't open with a pitch.
 Open with a gift.

 Build a quick demo page showing what their website could look like — their business name, location, services, reviews pulled from Google Maps.
-Send it to them before you even get on a call.
+Send it before you even get on a call:

 “Hey, I'm a local web designer.
 I put together a quick demo of what your website could look like — no cost, no obligation.
 Take a look and let me know what you think.”

-This one move separates you from every other web designer cold calling them.
-They can see the result before they spend a dime.
+This separates you from every other web designer cold calling them.
+They can see the result before spending a dime.

-- Phone — still the highest conversion channel for local businesses.
+- Phone — highest conversion for local businesses.
 Keep it short: “I build websites for [niche] businesses in [city].
-I noticed you don't have one yet — I put together a quick demo for you, mind if I send it over?”
+I noticed you don't have one — I put together a quick demo for you, mind if I send it over?”

 - Facebook — most local business owners are active.
 A friendly message with a demo link gets opened